jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 ####<a name="3"></a> Retirement and Away on Leave

-My retirement is coming up, currently scheduled before summer 2025.
+My retirement is coming up, currently scheduled before the middle of next year.

 Since I have heaps of unused accrued vacation that I need to consume beforehand, and not enough remaining working hours to do so, I am taking leave in November and December 2024.